Engels23rd/Project-List/README.md

 # Installation
-To install it, you must have the following
+To install it, you must have the following:
 * SQL SERVER
 * SQL SERVER Management Studio
 * Download the files